-Olivia Tripp Morrow is a multimedia artist whose work broadly examines gender, sexuality, beauty, and the body.
-For the last several years, Morrow’s work has been rooted in fiber-based installations that incorporate materials imbued with personal and cultural meaning.
-In January of 2020, Morrow’s body was surgically augmented to halt a progressive spine disorder, which brought the focus of her practice to the physical body: proprioception, pain, resilience.
-Her most recent works explore the abilities and limitations of her ‘new’ body through a wide variety of mediums, including embroidery, paint, charcoal, graphite, ceramic sculpture, performance, and video.
+Olivia Tripp Morrow is a multimedia artist based in the metropolitan Washington, DC area whose work broadly examines gender, sexuality, beauty, and the body.
+In January 2020, Morrow’s body was surgically augmented to halt a progressive spine disorder, which brought the focus of her practice to the physical body: kinesthesia, pain, and resilience.
+Her most recent works explore the abilities and limitations of her “new” body through a wide variety of mediums, including paint, embroidery, graphite, ceramic sculpture, performance, and video.